lukasmartinelli/lukasmartinelli.github.io/_drafts/2014-11-17-php-dos-attack-revisited.md

 ?>
 ```

-If we send this API a rigged JSON request, we have the same effect
+If we send this API a modified JSON request, we have the same effect
 as with the POST parameters.

 ```bash